digital-asset/daml/ghc-lib/new-working-on-ghc-lib.md

 - [`compiler/parser/RdrHsSyn.hs`](https://github.com/digital-asset/ghc/blob/da-master-8.8.1/compiler/parser/RdrHsSyn.hs)

+The quickest way to build and test is:

+1. `hadrian/build.sh --configure --flavour=quickest -j`

+2. `./_build/stage1/bin/ghc ./Example.hs -ddump-parsed | tee desugar.out`

+Step 1 gives immediate feedback on build failures, but takes about 2-3 minutes when successful.
+For Step 2 you need a Daml example file.
+The input file must end in `.hs` suffix.
+It must begin with the pragma: `{-# LANGUAGE DamlSyntax #-}`

 ### Interactive development workflow

 While working on GHC, you can integrate your changes directly into the `daml` project as follows.